opendatahub-io/opendatahub.io/src/content/docs/quick-installation.md

 1. Click on the Open Data Hub Operator to bring up the details for the version that is currently installed.
    ![Open Data Hub Operator](../assets/img/pages/docs/quick-installation/odh-operator.png "Open Data Hub Operator")

-1. Click `Create Instance` to create a new deployment.
+1. Click `Create Instance` for `KfDef` to create a new deployment.
 The default `kfdef` provided will deploy the latest release of the [ODH Core components](../tiered-components).
 If you accepted the default name, this will trigger the creation of an Open Data Hub kfdef object named `opendatahub` and start the rollout of the [ODH Core components](../tiered-components).
    ![Create New ODH](../assets/img/pages/docs/quick-installation/new-deployment.png "Create New ODH")

 1. Verify the installation by viewing the Open Data Hub tab within the operator details.
 You Should see `opendatahub` listed.